 fbpx

 An aesthetic doctor once told me that "only plastic surgery" could significantly reduce dark circles.
 Whilst my dark circles weren't tragic, they were visible enough to make me feel uncomfortable.
 However, I did not want to go under the knife, so I resumed my hunt for a non-surgical treatment that could visibly brighten my sleep-deprived eyed.
 A few years ago I wrote an article about under-eye concealer tattoo, but at the time it was not available in Australia.
-Fast forward to 2023, the procedure finally landed in Australia and I immediately booked an appointment with Katerina from New Me Sydney.
+Fast forward to 2023, the procedure finally landed in Australia and I immediately booked an appointment.
 The under-eye concealer tattoo intrigued me, because the pigment is injected into an area that "shields" the darkness from being visible underneath the skin.
 Although the procedure sounds effective in theory, I was sceptical as to whether it would significantly soften my dark circles.
 Read on, as I unearth my personal experience — from the entire process, to my final results, after-care tips and potential risks.

 What is an under-eye concealer tattoo?